 These unwanted side effects are not always inevitable, however, and there ARE some simple steps you can take to care for your skin while wearing a face mask.
 So, whether you’re suffering from acne or experiencing rashes or chafing, read on.
 Our skin-saving guide for face mask wear has you covered.

-USING A FACE MASK
+5 SKINCARE TIPS WHEN USING A FACE MASK

 1. SIMPLIFY YOUR SKINCARE ROUTINE